-An onsite transportation company, including a truck wash and an advanced truck facility utilizing RFID technology to ensure efficiency and accuracy.
+An onsite transportation company, including a truck wash and an advanced truck facility utilizesADM ADM RFID technology to ensure efficiency and accuracy.

-Our part of bringing the Mendota ADM facility to life was a massive undertaking.
+Our part in bringing the Mendota ADM facility to life was a massive undertaking.
 On any design-build project, coordinating all the moving pieces requires cooperation from all parties.
-With this project’s complexity, there was a lot of design coordination between ADM, the equipment manufacturer, the construction company and KE (Knobelsdorff Enterprises).
+With this project’s complexity, there was a lot of design coordination between ADM, the equipment manufacturer, the construction company, and KE (Knobelsdorff Enterprises).

 Here’s a look at the work KE provided on the project.

 KE provided engineering, design, procurement, installation, start-up, and commissioning for the 35KV distribution system, including 3,500’ of underground conduit and cable installation from the Utility 35KV overhead lines, directional boring under the BNSF mainline, 35KV metering, 3 — 35KV VFI’s, 6 — 2500KVA transformers and Protection and Controls for the 35KV distribution system.